agile-ts/documentation/docs/packages/core/features/collection/Properties.md

 //   selector2: Selector(7)
 // }
 ```
-If you want to get a specific Selector, please use
+If we want to get access to one specific Selector, we should use
 ```ts
 MY_COLLECTION.getSelector("selector1");
 ```